sureshrax/Fashion-Stylist/README.md

 # Fashion-Stylist
-**FashionStylistBot**
+**FashionStylist**
-FashionStylistBot is an AI-powered chatbot designed to assist users with fashion and styling advice.
+FashionStylist is an AI-powered chatbot designed to assist users with fashion and styling advice.
 By integrating a vast fashion knowledge base, trends, and styling tips, this chatbot provides users with personalized outfit suggestions, seasonal fashion advice, and recommendations for wardrobe essentials.
-Whether you're looking to refresh your style, get ready for an event, or just stay updated on the latest trends, FashionStylistBot is here to help.
+Whether you're looking to refresh your style, get ready for an event, or just stay updated on the latest trends, FashionStylist is here to help.

 **Features**
 Interactive chatbot interface for fashion-related questions.